dhis2/dhis2-docs-implementation/content/maintenance_use/metadata_mgmt_procedures.md

 - Gaps in standard operating procedures (SOPs) for adding metadata or modifying the configuration
 - Lack of coordination when adding new metadata
-- Incorrect assumptions when adding WHO digital data packages
+- Incorrect assumptions when adding WHO/standards-based digital data packages
 - Revisions of data collection tools over time
 - Linking historical data using indicators